miloxeon/fast-image-zoom/README.md

 ## Anatomy

 - `.image-zoom-wrapper` — element that wraps every image.
-Mimicks its `display` property.
-We use it to add page background and slightly separate the zoomed image from what is behind.
+Mimics its `display` property.
+We use it to add page background and slightly separate the zoomed image from what's behind it.
-- `.image-zoom-wrapper-zoomed` — the same wrapper but when the image is zoomed.
+- `.image-zoom-wrapper-zoomed` — the same wrapper but for when the image is zoomed.
 - `.image-zoom` — the image itself that was processed and is interactive, ready to zoom.
 - `.image-zoom-zoomed` — zoomed image.